playdeezgames/katas-of-splorr/seafarers/SPEC.md

       * is an integer!
       * values outside of this range should "wrap around"
         * i.e. 32 == 0, 33 == 1, -1 == 31, etc
+    * Ships can turn
+      * use a relative number of compass points to turn by
+      * greater than 0 is a "starboard turn"
+      * less than 0 is a "port turn"
+      * heading should be maintained to be >= 0 and < 32
     * Ships have a speed
       * defaults to 1
       * greater than or equal to 0